dashpay/docs/earning-spending.rst

 cards are supported.
 The Dash is either exchanged at the time of purchase or in advance.
-For an overview and review of all available and upcoming cards, including cards funded by the Dash budget system, see `this article on Dash Force News <https://www.dashforcenews.com/debit- card-proposal- reviews/>`_.
+For an overview and review of all available and upcoming cards, including cards funded by the Dash budget system, see `this article on Dash Force News <https://www.dashforcenews.com/debit-card-proposal-reviews/>`_.

 The rapidly evolving approach to regulation of cryptocurrencies such as Dash and instant exchange solutions such as ShapeShift means that